ancos2505/parrot-network/README.md

 ```
 #### Terminal 2
 ```
-curl -v localhost:8080
+curl -v localhost:9000
 ```

-or open in your browser: http://localhost:8080/
+or open webui in your browser: http://localhost:9000/

 ![Opened in browser](/docs/imgs/opened_in_browser.png)
 ## Roadmap